-Given the severity of the Covid-19 pandemic on the country's finances, it would have been complacent to sit back and wait for Government intervention.
+Given the severity of the earlier Covid-19 pandemic on the country's finances and the current cost of living crisis and high levels of inflation, it would have been complacent to sit back and wait for Government intervention.
 Ministers have conceded that local authorities could still be left with unmanageable pressures and may continue to be concerned about their future financial position, urging any authority that found itself in that position to contact the department with immediate effect.